coldbox-modules/cbsecurity/readme.md

 - A security rule engine for incoming requests
 - Annotation driven security for handlers and actions
 - JWT (Json Web Tokens) generator, decoder and authentication services
-- Pluggable with any Authentication service or can leverage [cbauth](https://github.com/elpete/cbauth)
+- Pluggable with any Authentication service or can leverage [cbauth](https://github.com/elpete/cbauth) by default

-The module also has the capability to distinguish between invalid authentication and invalid authorization and determine an outcome of the process.
-The module also supports the ability to load/unload security rules from contributing modules.
+- Capability to distinguish between invalid authentication and invalid authorization and determine an outcome of the process.
+- Ability to load/unload security rules from contributing modules.
 So you can create a nice HMVC hierarchy of security.
+- Ability for each module to define it's own `validator`

+Welcome to SecureLand!

 ## License